-Click on a goal below to see details of statewide progress to date:
+Click on a goal below to see status update:

 FUNDING: Develop adequate and stable funding for planning, acquisition, development and management of trails.

 TRAILS INVENTORY: Prepare regional and statewide inventories of existing, planned, and potential trails.